Auto Basics 101: What Your Dashboard Lights Really Mean (And When to Take Action)

 🅿️ Brake System

 A circle with an exclamation mark or the word "BRAKE."
-May indicate low brake fluid or a brake failure.
+This may indicate low brake fluid or a brake failure.

 ✅ What to do: Check if your parking brake is on—if not, get it inspected immediately.